vastlimits/uberAgent-config/README.md

-# uberAgent ESA Rules
+# uberAgent Configuration

-This repository is the home for the Activity Monitoring detection rules and related configuration used by [uberAgent ESA](https://uberagent.com/).
+This repository is the home for the [uberAgent](https://uberagent.com/) configuration.
+This repository contains UXM configuration settings (timers, metrics, etc.) as well as ESA Activity Monitoring detection rules and Modular Security Inventory tests.

 ## Getting Started

 1. Select the Git branch that matches your installed uberAgent version.
 2. Clone this repository to your machine.
-3. Update the files in your [uberAgent configuration](https://uberagent.com/docs/uberagent/latest/planning/configuration-options/) with the files from this repository.
+3. Update the files in your [uberAgent configuration](https://uberagent.com/docs/uberagent/latest/planning/configuration-options/) with the files from the `config` or `config-dist` folders of this repository, depending on your uberAgent version (see below).

 ## Repository Structure